numbworks/nwreadinglist/README.md

 From the documentation:

-> `nwreadinglist` is a library that can run several automated data‑analysis tasks on a reading list and save the results as a PDF report.
-It’s designed to facilitate and gamify a continuous learning journey.
+> `nwreadinglist` is a library that can run several automated data analysis tasks on a reading list and save the results as a PDF report.
+It's designed to facilitate and gamify a continuous learning journey.

 > `nwreadinglistcli` is a command-line application built on the top of `nwreadinglist`.